Data-Science-Projects/demo-routenet/OMNet_Data_Files_and_Formats.md

 Contains some input parameters used in our simulator.
 The most relevant ones at the user-level are 'simulationDuration' and 'repeat'. 'simulationDuration' is the total duration of the simulation (in relative time units).
-For instance, this value is used to tune the simulation time in order to ensure that the behavior of performance metrics such as delay reachs a stationary state.
+For instance, this value is used to tune the simulation time in order to ensure that the behavior of performance metrics such as delay reaches a stationary state.
 Note that some simulation results like the total number of packets transmitted or dropped depend also on this parameter.
 Likewise, the 'repeat' parameter defines the number of simulation samples included in the current 'tar.gz' file.